dock108/mini-golf-break/README.md

 ### Visual Feedback
 - Particle effects and color change when the ball enters the hole
 - Animated scorecard with counting animation for score display
-- Subtle ball glow to maintain visibility in space environment
+- Subtle ball glow to maintain visibility in the environment
 - Camera positioning for optimal view of both ball and hole

 ## Project Structure

 ```
-space-golf-break/
+mini-golf-break/
 ├── src/                      # Source code for the game
 │   ├── controls/             # Input handling
 │   ├── objects/              # Game objects (ball, course)